sergiocarracedo/blog/source/_posts/2021/tips-using-typescript-and-vue.md

 type Mutation<S> = (state: S, payload?: any) => any;
 ```

-Basically, is a map of mutation functions, as you can see, a mutation function get the state type but payload can be anything and return anything
+Basically is a map of mutation functions, as you can see, a mutation function get the state type, but the payload can be anything and return anything

 ```ts
 const mutations: MutationTree<StoreState> = {